DataDog/hiring-engineers/answers.md

 ```
 ![apm_running](./images/apm_running.png)

-Now that we have confirmed the APM AGENT is up and running we need to setup `flask` and `ddtrace` using pip:
+Now that we have confirmed the **APM AGENT** is up and running we need to setup `flask` and `ddtrace` using pip that we installed earlier:

 ```
 pip3 install flask
 pip3 install ddtrace
 ```
-> **Note:** Sometimes ddtrace fails to install, if this happens run `ip3 install --upgrade cython` this should resolve the issue
+> **Note:** Sometimes ddtrace fails to install, if this happens run `pip3 install --upgrade cython` this should resolve the issue

 Now we can create our [flask_app.py](src/flask_app.py) using the following code: